-demonstrating that the values of the term $1/(1 + \langle b \rangle)$ for the circuits in the red group are larger than the values in the blue group.
-As a result, for the same value of k_g , the growth feedback effectively received by the circuits in the red group is stronger than that of the blue group circuits.
-Further support is provided by the results from the limit $J \rightarrow \infty$ (Appendix 6 \mathbb{C}^2).
+What are the reason and mechanism behind the phenomenological set of circuit categories?
+Especially, it is desired to understand why the shared motif for the green group is beneficial for circuit robustness, and why the shared motif for the red group is harmful for robustness.
+It is challenging to find straightforward explanations given the complexity of the problem (see Discussion section).
+Certain insights are as follows.
+We find that the average node concentrations at the equilibrium for the network topologies in the red group are consistently smaller than those in the blue group.
+This difference is reflected in the value of burdens b.
+In particular, according to Equation 12, the cell growth rate is proportional to the term 1/(1+b) under the same level of growth feedback.
+Figure 6d shows the average burden $\langle b \rangle$ for each network topology, demonstrating that the values of the term $1/(1+\langle b\rangle)$ for the circuits in the red group are larger than the values in the blue group.
+As a result, for the same value of $k_g$ , the growth feedback effectively received by the circuits in the red group is stronger than that of the blue group circuits.
+Further support is provided by the results from the limit $J \to \infty$ (Appendix 3).
 In this limit, the burden b does not affect the strength of the growth feedback.
-As a result, the R values of the red group significantly overlap with those of the blue group, suggesting that the distinctively low values of R for the red group be a result of the burden with finite J. We also find that the existence of the shared motif for the red group has a stronger correlation to the motif necessary for growthfeedback induced oscillations.
+As a result, the R values of the red group significantly overlap with those of the blue group, suggesting that the distinctively low values of R for the red group be a result of the burden with finite J. We also find that the existence of the shared motif for the red group has a stronger correlation to the motif necessary for growth-feedback-induced oscillations.
 All circuits with oscillation type of failures taking up more than 20% of failures belong to the red group.
 This correlation can result in further fragility of the red group circuits.